chamiyeah/ESMFold-Protein-Predictor---Visualizer/README.md

 # ESMFold - Evolutionary-scale prediction of atomic-level protein structure with a language model
-This repository contains a Qstreamlit python application to utalize the ESMFold model to predict protein structres given the protien sequance.
+This repository project is a python base application which utilize the ESMFold model to predict protein structures.
 ESMfold is an end-to-end single sequence protein structure predictor based on the ESM-2 language model.
+Data model and the application is based on works by metaAI ESM project.
 The model and this app is based on Meta AI & ESMfold.

 ### Prerequisites